Online persuasion techniques explained. A database full of cases, studies and applications for websites, design, ux, texts and e-commerce.

 As long as something is left unfinished, it remains in people’s attention until it has been brought to completion.

 Graag opnieuw inloggen.
-De inlogpagina wordt in een nieuw venster geopend.
-Na het inloggen kun je dat venster sluiten en naar deze pagina terugkeren.
+De inlogpagina wordt in een nieuw tabblad geopend.
+Na het inloggen kun je dat sluiten en naar deze pagina terugkeren.